rdd13r/rdd13r/README.md

 In a world where few dare to peek [_at these scrolls_](https://github.com/trending "Trending: See what the GitHub community is most excited about today."),
 My tale weaves through whispered praises and cracker trolls.
 A digital nomad, seeking wisdom among peers,
-Gathering bright minds, exploring a new frontier.
+Gathering bright minds, exploring the new frontier.

-My heart is steadfast, enriching lives through code art,
+> My heart is steadfast, enriching lives through code art,
 A passion for magic, in programming, I impart.

 An **_American_** software engineer,